Opinion | Why the CIA is so worried about Russia and Ukraine

 Russia isn’t backing down.
 It has nearly 100,000 troops close to the border, and administration officials expect that number could increase soon.
 As NATO plans for contingencies, Russia is boasting of its “unbreakable” military alliance with Beijing.
 Putin speaks of Moscow’s eternal bond with Kyiv in nearly the same way that Chinese leaders demand reunification with Taiwan.
 He offered a rationale for war in an emotional essay in July arguing that Ukraine and Russia were inseparable.

 Putin loves to play mind games with the West.
 He dials confrontation up and down, sending troops to the front and then blaming America for provoking him; his agents float rumors of coup plots in Kyiv.
-He invites concessions from Ukrainian President Volodymyr Zelensky and then, when the Ukrainian enlists Israeli and French leaders to argue his case, spurns him as weak.
+He invites concessions from Ukrainian President Volodymyr Zelensky and then, when Zelensky enlists Israeli and French leaders to argue his case, spurns him as weak.
 A former CIA officer who knows Ukraine well explains that Putin is “softening the target, increasing fatigue, distracting the government.”

 Blinken is likely to warn NATO allies Wednesday that Putin may be preparing a ploy in which he falsely claims that Russian-backed forces have been attacked by Ukraine, as a pretext for taking action.
 Blinken said last month that Putin made such false claims when he invaded Ukraine in 2014, and that they’re part of his “playbook.”